Facebook Login Configuration

 email(required for user identification)public_profile(required for basic user info)

-App Permissions and Features
+App Permission & Features

 App Review Required